-- a) NCSRT has filtered thousands of solutions and therefore can provide several membrane chemistries and pore size recommendations that will work in the majority of cases.
-In general the pore size should be 5 to 10 times the size of the molecule to be passed through the membrane in the first step and one half to one third the size of a molecule to be retained in the second step. - b) The combination of the channel height and the fluid velocity through the flow channel created by the recirculation pump produce a shear at the membrane surface.
-It is this shear that governs the separation performance and efficiency.
-Care must be taken in selecting and maintaining the shear at the membrane surface. - c) The membrane area also affects the pump size required to achieve the necessary shear rates for a given separation. - 2) Select the first membrane to test.
+- 1) Select the SmartFlowTM filter modules to evaluate for the isolation and concentration steps.
+The selection requires specifying a combination of membrane type, channel height, and membrane area for a given module that will be tested. - a) NCSRT has filtered thousands of solutions and therefore can provide several membrane chemistries and pore sizes that will likely work in the majority of cases.
+In general the pore size should be 5 to 10 times the size of the molecule to be passed through the membrane and one half to one third the size of a molecule to be retained. - b) The combination of the channel height and the fluid velocity through the flow channel created by the recirculation pump produce a shear at the membrane surface.
+It is this shear that governs the separation performance and efficiency in ultrafiltration steps.
+Velocity governs the performance in microfiltration steps.
+Care must be taken in selecting and maintaining the shear and the velocity at the membrane surface. - c) The membrane area also affects the pump size required to achieve the necessary shear rates for a given separation. - 2) Select the first membrane to test for the isolation or cell harvest step.
+Use Table 1 to determine the recommended starting membrane pore size to pass the desired product.
+For more specific recommendations, see the specialized Optimization Procedure for your class of target molecule.